Regularity of solutions to anisotropic nonlocal equations: The support theorem

 In this section we prove the main ingredient for the proof of the H\"older regularity estimate for harmonic functions.
 The so-called support theorem states that sets of positive Lebesgue measure are hit with positive probability.

 This theorem was first proved in \cite{KSA} for the diffusion case.
 In the article \cite{BCR}, Bass and Chen prove the support theorem in the context of pure jump processes with singular and anisotropic kernels.
-They consider the system \eqref{system of equations} in the case $\alpha_i=\alpha$ for all $i\in\{1,\dots,d\}$ and use the Krylov-Safonov technique to prove H\"older regularity with the help of the support theorem.\\ The idea we use to prove the support theorem is similar in spirit to the one in \cite{BCR}.
+They consider the system \eqref{system of equations} in the case $\alpha_i=\alpha$ for all $i\in\{1,\dots,d\}$ and use the technique by Krylov and Safonov to prove H\"older regularity with the help of the support theorem.\\ The idea we use to prove the support theorem is similar in spirit to the one in \cite{BCR}.

 The following Lemma is a statement about the topological support of the law of the stopped process.
 It gives the existence of a bounded stopping time $T$ such that with positive probability the stopped process stays in a small ball around its starting point up to time $T$, makes a jump along the k$^{\text{th}}$ coordinate axis and stays afterwards in a small ball. \begin{lemma} Let $r\in(0,1]$, $x_0\in\R^d, k\in\{1,\dots,d\}, v_k=A(x_0)e_k,$ $\gamma\in(0,r^{\alpha_{\max}/\alpha_{\min}}), t_0>0$ and $\xi\in[-r^{\alpha_{\max}/\alpha_{\min}},r^{\alpha_{\max}/\alpha_{\min}}]$.
 There exists a constant $c_1>0=c_1(\gamma,t_0,\xi,r,\Lambda(M^{2}_r(x_0))),\m(M^{2}_r(x_0)))>0$ and a stopping time $T\leq t_0$, such that